 - A member must ensure that euthanasia is carried out only by a veterinary practitioner, except in emergency situations.

 - In emergency situations, euthanasia may only be carried out under the direction of a veterinary practitioner.
 Any method of emergency euthanasia must be humane.

 - A member must have their primary focus on what is best for the dogs they own and breed and aim for the best outcomes for the future of that breed(s).

 - A member must ensure quality of life for their dogs, and future generations by a planned process of selection over successive generations.

 - A member must ensure that if breeding dogs are no longer suitable for breeding, or are retired and are to be rehomed, that the dog is prevented from further breeding by transfer to restricted registration, neutering, contraception, contract of agreement or other appropriate means.

-- A member must not breed with a bitch unless she has reached adequate maturity and she is a minimum of 12 months of age, has had at least one prior oestrous cycle and without due consideration as to the wellbeing of the bitch and her offspring and she has passed a pre breeding health screen conducted by a veterinarian.
+- A member must not breed with a bitch unless she has reached adequate maturity and she is a minimum of 12 months of age, and without due consideration as to the wellbeing of the bitch and her offspring and she has passed a pre breeding health screen conducted by a veterinarian.

 - Bitches must not have more than 2 litters in any 2 year period unless with the written approval of a veterinarian.

 - A member should not breed with a male dog unless he has had a pre-breeding health check with a veterinary practitioner's certificate.